 The Market Crash in October 1987 Can an event such as the October 1987 market crash be explained by rational considerations, or does such a rapid and significant change in market valuations prove the dominance of psychological rather than logical factors in understanding the stock market?
 Behaviorists would say that a one-third drop in market […]

-Some Anomalies While it is clear that evidence in favor of the efficiency of markets remains extremely strong, two other studies published in the late 1980s are disturbing because they cast doubt on some of the key assumptions of the efficient-market hypothesis.
+Anomalies in the Markets While it is clear that evidence in favor of the efficiency of markets remains extremely strong, two other studies published in the late 1980s are disturbing because they cast doubt on some of the key assumptions of the efficient-market hypothesis.

 Strong Form of the Efficient-Market Hypothesis The strongest form of the efficient-market hypothesis is unlikely to hold.
 We know that stock splits, dividend increases, and merger announcements can have substantial effects on share prices.
 Consequently, insiders trading on such information can clearly profit before the announcement is made.
 While such trading is illegal, the fact […]